EmikoHigashi/PAD-linter/README.md

 My focus is on ensuring this tool solves the real-world frustrations of readers and writers.
 I bring a "User-Centric" perspective to the "Logic-Centric" world of programming.

-## My unique perspective combines:
+### My unique perspective combines:
-- Engineering Rigor: Experience in image processing and software product development.
+- Engineering Rigor: Experience in research and development.
-- Scientific Insight: A Ph.D. background focused on logical consistency in research.
+- Scientific Insight: A Ph.D. background about human psychophysiology and cognitive science.
 - Real-world Context: Hands-on experience as a medical staff member and a parent, ensuring that "logical design" serves human needs.
 - Next Step: Creating a test case repository (cases/) with "Bad" vs. "Good" logical structures.

-## Why I Started This Project
+### Why I Started This Project
 As a researcher who routinely writes and reviews scientific papers and technical documents, I have long searched for a "Document Linter" that can validate logical architecture beyond simple grammar checks.

 Finding no such tool, I decided to start this project.
 My goal is to create the linter I—and many other researchers—sincerely need to prevent "logical spaghetti" and to ensure that the structural integrity of our work matches its intellectual depth.